 A cluster might be modified either by adding a new topic to it, or by removing a topic from it.
 The following method is provided:

-AdminHelper.unsetClusterLink(Topic topic): notifies a given topic to leave the cluster it is part of.
+• Topic.removeFromCluster(): notifies a given topic to leave the cluster it is part of.

 For example, for removing the representative on server 2 from the cluster: